beeper/babbleserv/docs/matrix-spec-compatibility.md

 ## No Reactions in Relations API

 The `/relations` API will not return `m.annotation` evens unless the `rel_type` is explicitly specified (and only `m.annotation` events are returned).

+## Push Rules

+Not implemented.

+## Profile Updates are NOT Considered Room State

+Deviates from the spec.
+Synthetic events used.

+## Profile Updates and Device List Changes are Asynchronous

+Request to update/change will return before the changes are applied.
+Does this even deviate from the spec?